deepanshs/mrsimulator/docs/user_guide/method/query_objects.rst

 .. code-block:: python

     mix_query = {
-        "ch1": {"tip_angle": 3.14159, "phase": 0},  # both in radians
+        "ch1": {"angle": 3.14159, "phase": 0},  # both in radians
-        "ch2": {"tip_angle": 1.57079, "phase": -1.57079},  # both in radians
+        "ch2": {"angle": 1.57079, "phase": -1.57079},  # both in radians
-        "ch3": {"tip_angle": 0, "phase": 0},  # both in radians
+        "ch3": {"angle": 0, "phase": 0},  # both in radians
     }

 where ``ch-`` s are the channels over which the query is performed.
-Its value is the python dictionary representation of the :class:`~mrsimulator.method.query.RFRotation` object.
-A MixingQuery is a channel-wise selective rotation with parameters `tip_angle` and `phase`.
+Its value is the python dictionary representation of the :class:`~mrsimulator.method.query.RotationalQuery` object.
+A MixingQuery is a channel-wise selective rotation with parameters `angle` and `phase`.